Levitation and dynamics of bodies in supersaturated fluids: Introduction

-When a free body is introduced into a supersaturated environment it presents new sites at which bubbles can nucleate and grow (Fig.~\ref{Figure1}).
-A field of such bubbles on a body surface can result in surprising dynamics.
-Using nothing more than carbonated water and raisins, periodic vertical body motions can be observed for nearly two hours, though the time between excursions slows considerably after the first 20 minutes (see Movie S1).
+When a free body is introduced into a supersaturated environment it presents new sites at which bubbles can nucleate and grow - a field of such bubbles on a body surface can result in surprising dynamics.
+Using nothing more than carbonated water and raisins (Fig.~\ref{Figure1}), periodic vertical body motions can be observed for nearly two hours, though the time between excursions slows considerably after the first 20 minutes (see Movie S1).
 This phenomenon has earned numerous playful names by a variety of fizziologists \cite{Planinsic04}, from dancing raisins, to divers \cite{Cordry98,ddl00} and fizz balls \cite{mglo12}.
 Similar body oscillations can also be generated by reactions in chemical gardens \cite{mkcdknp14,ws23}.
 Recently, this phenomenon has been investigated using peanuts and beer, based on a common practice in Argentinian drinking establishments \cite{pwvstnd23}.
 Different contact angles of individual attached bubbles show the importance of surface roughness on bubble formation \cite{pwvstnd23}.
-Such effects add to a growing list of fundamental scientific findings which have emerged from the kitchen \cite{zr18,mlpm22}.
+Such effects add to a growing list of fundamental scientific findings which have emerged from the kitchen \cite{zr18,mlpm23}.

-In this paper we explore these oscillating dynamics using experiments, simulations, and theory.
+In this paper we explore these oscillating dynamics using experiments and simulations, and match numerous features to theoretical predictions.
 Experiments are used to measure the force development on a spherical body fixed in carbonated water, and its oscillatory dynamics when free.
 Using a discrete bubble model, and a continuum model which incorporates the dynamics of a surface buoyancy field, ranges of body and fluid properties are provided for which the system is most dynamic, and those for which body excursions are suppressed.
 Simulations are used to explore the dependence on system parameters in a more controlled setting.
 Body rotations are found to be critical for the onset of periodic vertical motions of large bodies, which in turn can produce body wobbling, rolling, and multi-period surface return in a damped bouncing dynamics.